 In this article we’ll cover some of the basics about what it means to be transgender, provide some concrete examples, discuss some of the challenges parents face when their child comes out as trans, and provide specific questions that can help navigate the process in a respectful and loving way.

-The rights of transgender people have become a hot-button issue in the U.S. media in the past few months (Click here for some recent news articles about trans issues).
+The rights of transgender people have become a hot-button issue in the U.S. media in the past few months.
 It seems like you can hardly listen to the news without hearing about a new proposed bill that targets trans people.
 If you’re new to these issues and find the arguments and discussions around trans rights confusing, you’re not alone.

 If you believe your child is trans or your child recently came out to you as trans, no doubt you’re full of conflicting emotions.
 Many parents experience grief akin to that of the loss of a child and the loss of all the ideas they had about their child’s future.
 This is completely normal and you shouldn’t feel ashamed.
 It is a big transition for everyone.